chingu-voyages/voyage-project-tier3-restaurantsim/README.md

   - [ ] Dynamically add more categories to the menu.
   - [ ] Implement search functionality by food names, prices and country.

+- Payment Processing

+  - [ ] Integrate Stripe for secure and reliable payment processing.

 ## Acceptance Criteria

+- User Authentication

+  - [ ] The application must provide secure user authentication features, enabling users to register, log in, and log out.
+  - [ ] User credentials should be securely handled, with passwords hashed before storage.
+  - [ ] Each user should have a profile page where they can view and update their account information, including stored credit and order history.

 - Menu Fetching and Display